NVIDIA/hpc-container-maker/docs/primitives.md

 __Parameters__

+- ___args__: Boolean flag to specify whether `"$@"` should be appended to the command.
+If more than one command is specified, nothing is appended regardless of the value of this flag.
+The default is True (Singularity specific).

 - ___app__: String containing the [SCI-F](https://www.sylabs.io/guides/2.6/user-guide/reproducible_scif_apps.html)
 identifier.
 This also causes the Singularity block to named `%apprun` rather than `%runscript` (Singularity specific).